 By Jerry A. Boggs

 The Institute for Women’s Policy Research (IWPR) describes itself as “a nonprofit public policy research organization dedicated to informing and stimulating debate on public policy issues of critical importance to women and their families.”
-It regularly issues reports on the status of women, as it did in its November 2004 press release, “New Report: Women Still 100 Years From Full Equality.”
+It regularly distributes reports on the status of women, as it did in its November 2004 press release, “New Report: Women Still 100 Years From Full Equality.”
 (See www.iwpr.org)

-The organization’s issues of concern include “employment, earnings, and economic change; democracy and society; poverty, welfare, and income security; work and family policies; and health and violence.”
+The organization’s issues of critical importance include “employment, earnings, and economic change; democracy and society; poverty, welfare, and income security; work and family policies; and health and violence.”
 Clearly these issues affect many women, especially minority women, and IWPR excels at bringing the issues to the forefront for discussion which it hopes will lead to legal and policy changes to improve women’s lives.
 Yet for all its commendable efforts and intentions, IWPR has serious flaws.
 Often gravitating toward being doctrinaire, it tends to:

 - Resist hearing even well-reasoned non-feminist views on gender, thus resists listening to a “different voice” as much as it may say men do.